ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 #### Examples

 1. A perfect example of this method is used for Jupyter Lab/Notebook.
-For more details please refer to the following [Jupyter Example](https://github.com/ucr-hpcc/hpcc_slurm_examples/tree/master/jupyter).
+For more details please refer to the [JupyterLab Usage](https://hpcc.ucr.edu/manuals/hpc_cluster/selected_software/jupyterlab/) page.

 2. RStudio Server instances can also be started directly on a compute node and accessed via an SSH tunnel.
 For details see [here](https://hpcc.ucr.edu/manuals/linux_basics/text/#2-compute-node-instance).